 Our solution was simple: Create a three-tabbed interface that allowed them to do those three things.
 Our proof of concept was done by the end of the next day.
 Our minimum viable product (MVP) was done in two weeks.
 Within three weeks, we hit the road to sell our sorta-working product.

 [caption id=”attachment_12398" align=”alignnone” width=”565"]

 A Hypothesis, a Large Coffee, and a Full Tank of Gas

-We laugh now about how little coding was done when we made our first sales call, but boy did we learn a lot in a short time.
-With our product at a reasonable MVP state we contacted approximately 10 local businesses to setup demo meetings.
+We now laugh about how little coding was done when we made our first sales call, but boy, did we learn a lot quickly.
+With our product at a reasonable MVP state, we contacted approximately ten local businesses to set up demo meetings.
 We were able to put together about six great meetings with a variety of local businesses and organizations.
 Overall, there was great interest in the product, and we sold one copy that day.
 There were a few holes in our plan, though, and here are a few of the things we learned:

 - Monitoring, not so much.
-Monitoring was less important that we had realized.
+Monitoring was less important than we had realized.
 There wasn’t sufficient data for most businesses to monitor.

 Once we got home, we finished the product.
-The fist users (one paid, and a few free) received their access within two weeks.
+The first users (one paid and a few free) received their access within two weeks.
 It doesn’t get more MVP than that.
-The product they received was woefully under-built and desperately flawed, but they feedback was positive in the right way, or at least positive enough to continue forward.
+The product they received was woefully underbuilt and desperately flawed, but the feedback was positive in the right way, or at least positive enough to continue forward.

 The Second Iteration